 Why Choose Us For EMDR Therapy?

-We prioritize a thorough preparatory phase to ensure you feel fully equipped for trauma processing without becoming overwhelmed.
+We want to ensure you feel fully equipped for trauma processing without becoming overwhelmed.
 Trauma therapy can be intense, but adequate preparation is key to enhancing your ability to manage it effectively.
-We are committed to avoiding the frustration experienced by clients who haven't received proper preparation from other EMDR therapists.
+We are committed to avoiding the frustration experienced by clients who don’t received proper preparation from other EMDR therapists.

-Our team specializes in addressing complex trauma and attachment issues using EMDR.
-Unlike many EMDR training programs that focus on acute or single-incident traumas, we understand that trauma is often complex and ongoing.
+Unlike many EMDR training programs that focus on single-incident traumas, we understand that trauma is often complex and ongoing.
 Our extensive experience equips us with advanced tools and strategies for healing complex trauma that may challenge even well-trained EMDR therapists.

-To maintain our expertise, our EMDR therapists engage in continuous professional consultation and training with experts in the field.
 EMDR is a nuanced modality that requires ongoing practice and refinement.
-We integrate weekly and monthly consultations and trainings to ensure you receive the highest quality of care.
+We integrate regular consultations and trainings to ensure you receive the highest quality of care.

 Imagine not feeling disturbed by a reminder of your trauma.